Attack on Marjayoun convoy: Timeline according to the IDF

 Immediately after the attack, the IDF reportedly said they were "investigating the incident".
 A statement from the IDF was released on 12 August and said that after receiving a request for the convoy to depart, the IDF had denied it.
 The statement also said that before the attack the IDF had "identified suspicious movement along a route forbidden for travel which had been used by Hizbullah to transport rockets and other weaponry."
 The IDF also stated that they suspected that the movement represented "Hizbullah terrorists transporting weaponry."
 The IDF also said that they were told by UNIFIL after the attacks that the convoy was civilian.

 The IDF also pointed out that a leaflet drop and announcement had been issued on 7 August, prohibiting the movement of any type of vehicle in all areas south of the Litani River.
 The limitation took effect at 22:00 on August 7, 2006, and was in force when the attack took place.
 The attack however occurred north of the Litani close to Kefraya.

+Israel explained that it suspected Hezbollah of using the convoy to smuggle weapons south, although Al-Jazeera pointed out the convoy was actually headed north.